marmitar/vkPost/README.md

 Yes.
 #### Will there be a openGl version?
 If someone comes in and adds it I will happily include it.
+#### Will you implement Wayland?
+I will look into it and if anyone wants to add it, they are free to contribute.
 #### Will there be a GUI in the future?
 Not for this project, but if anyone wants to make one they are free to.
 #### Can you make reshade shaders work?